U.S. Stocks On Track for Monthly Gains

 -- Weak dollar hits European and Japanese markets

-The Dow Jones Industrial Average extended its gains Monday, after a series of strong corporate results propelled the blue-chip index to a record at the end of last week.
+The Dow Jones Industrial Average was on pace for a fresh record Monday, ending July on an upbeat note as strong corporate earnings helped put major U.S. indexes on track for monthly gains.

-The Dow industrials gained 78 points, or 0.4%, to 21908 around midday.
-The S&P 500 was little changed, and the Nasdaq Composite slipped 0.4%, dragged down by a decline in technology stocks.
+The Dow industrials gained 85 points, or 0.4%, to 21915 in late-afternoon trading.
+The S&P 500 was little changed, while the Nasdaq Composite slipped 0.3%, dragged down by a decline in technology stocks.

-Facebook fell 1.6%, after hitting a record high last week.
-Alphabet, the parent of Google, was down 1.5% in recent trading.
-Tech stocks in the S&P 500 fell 0.5%.
+Facebook fell 1.5% after hitting a record high last week and Alphabet, the parent of Google, was down 1.3% in recent trading.
+Tech stocks in the S&P 500 fell 0.4%.

 Continue Reading Below